 Skip to Content

-Can You Use Regular Hair Color After Henna?
+Can You Use Regular Hair Dye After Henna?

-Yes, but proceed with caution.
+Proceed with caution.
 If you used pure, 100% plant-based henna, it is usually safe to dye over it.
-However, if your boxed henna contained metallic salts, it will create a dangerous reaction with ammonia-based dyes.
-If you are unsure of your henna’s ingredients, wait at least 1 month before attempting to dye it.
+However, if your boxed henna contained metallic salts, it can cause a dangerous reaction with ammonia-based dyes.
+If you are unsure what kind of henna you used, wait at least 1 month before trying regular hair dye.

 • Big risk: Impure henna often contains metallic salts.
 When mixed with peroxide or ammonia, this can cause the hair to overheat, smoke, and break.